mikesusz/mikesusz.dev/src/content/blog/who-did-this.md

 <!-- now it's easy -->

-Technology was about to change the dynamics of who can publish.
+Technology would arise to change the dynamics of who can publish.
 And that's great! blogging sites and software arise to remove the technical barriers to publishing.

 The diversity of opinionated content available is vast.
 The nerds are no longer that digital gatekeepers of expressing yourself online (although some seem to be pretty mad about it).